Guide to Using Baby Toothpaste and Baby Teeth Care

 Baby Toothpaste

-If you have a toddler, it is advisable that you use a smear of fluoride baby toothpaste that is about the size of a grain of rice.
-Then move up to a pea-sized amount of toothpaste when your kid is around age 3 and able to spit out the toothpaste.
+If you have a toddler, you should use a smear of fluoride baby toothpaste about the size of a grain of rice.

 Do not ever feel worried if your baby swallows a little of the toothpaste.

-Right from the very first tooth brushing, your baby will benefit from proper dental care if a baby toothpaste is used.
-You may sometimes wonder why you encounter difficulties while trying to brush temporary baby teeth that will soon be replaced with permanent ones.
+If a baby’s toothpaste is used from the first tooth brushing, your baby will benefit from proper dental care.
+You may sometimes wonder why you encounter difficulties while brushing temporary baby teeth that will soon be replaced with permanent ones.

-But brushing of your baby’s teeth is very essential to take good care of his/her teeth and also because establishing good dental habits early enough helps ensure a lifetime of better dental health.
+But brushing your baby’s teeth is essential to taking good care of his/her teeth and also because establishing good dental habits early enough helps ensure a lifetime of better dental health.

 Decayed baby teeth can interfere with good nutrition and speech development.
-If decayed baby teeth fall out, they don’t hold a proper place for future teeth, which can make the permanent ones come in crooked.
+If decayed baby teeth fall out, they don’t hold a proper place for future teeth, making the permanent ones appear crooked.

-Not all baby teeth can be replaced with new ones, there are cases when a baby tooth may be in a person’s mouth throughout his adulthood which is known as adult baby teeth, also known as retained baby teeth but are fairly common.
+Not all baby teeth can be replaced.
+There are cases when a baby tooth may remain in a person’s mouth throughout adulthood, which is known as adult baby teeth.
+These are also known as retained baby teeth, but they are fairly common.

-That is why it is important to brush your baby’s teeth with baby’s toothpaste morning and evening.
+That is why brushing your baby’s teeth with the baby’s toothpaste in the morning and evening is important.

-Pediatric dentists usually prefer and advice you use toothbrushes moistened with water and no more than a rice-grain size smear of fluoride toothpaste.
+Pediatric dentists usually prefer and advise using toothbrushes moistened with water and no more than a rice-grain-size smear of fluoride toothpaste.

-The toothbrushes should be very soft and with no more than three rows of bristles (a pediatric dentist or your pharmacist can help you find the finger brushes and a proper baby toothbrush).
+The toothbrushes should be very soft and have no more than three rows of bristles (a pediatric dentist or your pharmacist can help you find the fingerbrushes and a proper baby toothbrush).

 Baby Toothpaste

-Children dentists often recommend the cleaning baby’s gums after feedings using a baby toothpaste.
-This activity also helps fight bacterial growth and promotes good oral health long before baby’s first teeth start to grow.
+This activity also helps fight bacterial growth and promotes good oral health long before babies’ first teeth start to grow.

-Instead of trying to clean the baby’s gums with a toothbrush, a soft, damp cloth, or even a soft rubber or silicone finger brush maybe better with a little quantity of the baby toothpaste.
+Instead of cleaning the baby’s gums with a toothbrush, a soft, damp cloth, or even a soft rubber or silicone finger brush, it may be better with a small quantity of baby toothpaste.

-Never feel worried if your baby swallows some of the toothpaste because this will certainly happen.
-And since it is a little quantity it won’t cause the expected damage.
+Never feel worried if your baby swallows some of the toothpaste.
+This will certainly happen, and since it is a small quantity, it won’t cause the expected damage.

-From the second year, you can educate your baby to spit after brushing, so that he/she learns that it is a habit to keep for the rest of his life.
+From the second year, you can teach your baby to spit after brushing so that he/she learns it is a habit to keep for the rest of his/her life.

-Research has shown that not every baby love having her teeth cleaned — and a baby growing teeth(teething) and her gums are sore and tender, she might be especially resistant.
+Research has shown that not every baby loves having her teeth cleaned—and a baby growing teeth(teething) and her gums are sore and tender might be especially resistant.

 Below are some helpful tips to take when tooth-brushing time becomes difficult:

-1. Go easy: Baby’s gums are sensitive (even when she’s not teething), so if she really doesn’t seem to like the brush, try a soft washcloth and a gentle touch with a little application of the baby toothpaste.
+1. Go easy: Baby’s gums are sensitive (even when she’s not teething), so if she doesn’t like the brush, try a soft washcloth and a gentle touch with a little application of the baby toothpaste.

-2. Sing a song: For some babies, a little distraction is all it takes to make tooth-brushing comfortable.
-Sing a favorite tune while cleaning baby’s teeth or make up silly versions of standards (maybe “Old McDonald had a brush,” or “Mary had a little tooth”).
-All these funny songs can get them distracted and make tooth brushing a bit easy.
+2. Sing a song: A little distraction is all it takes to make toothbrushing comfortable for some babies.
+Sing a favorite tune while cleaning baby’s teeth or make up silly versions of standards (maybe “Old McDonald had a brush” or “Mary had a little tooth”).
+All these funny songs can get them distracted and make toothbrushing a bit easy.

 3. Show her how it’s done: Seeing Mom or Dad brushing and enjoying it helps make a game out of tooth-brushing time.
 “Mom goes first … now your turn!”

-4. Let her play: Your baby will probably be curious about the toothbrush or finger brush.
+4. Let her play: Your baby will probably be curious about the toothbrush or fingerbrush.
 Encourage her interest by allowing her to hold the brush and examine it at her own pace.
-She may even end up putting the brush in her mouth, all on her own.
+She may even end up putting the brush in her mouth alone.

 Baby Toothpaste